symetryml/KafkaSinkConnector/quickstart-symetryml.properties.md

 - default: 10000

 `sml.reconnect.backoff.ms`
 - The base period in ms between tries to send a DataFrame to the SymetryML service.
-This value gets modified by the graceful backoff algorithm.
+The graceful backoff algorithm derives the actual period from this value.
 - default: 5000
 - Here is the Java code that implements the delay period of the algorithm: